9 min read

 1. Navigate to the Testing Tool: Go to Facebook’s Lead Ads Testing Tool.

 2. Select Your Page: Choose the relevant Facebook Page and Form from the dropdown menus.
-Facebook will automatically show you if you have permissions to access leads, if you have lead access manager enables and if you are a Page Admin.
+Facebook will automatically show you if you have permissions to access leads, if you have Lead Access Manager enabled, and if you are a Page Admin.
 Under this section you’ll also be able to see which Applications have access to your leads.
 If you’re using LeadSync, make sure this is showing with a tick.
 If you’re seeing an orange warning icon, click on the arrow on the right for more details about the issue.

 Facebook lead ads testing tool permissions